Ninarehm/Fairness/README.md

 # Fairness

+Code implementation for Statistical Equity: A Fairness Classification Objective

 To run the code with the equity objective for fairness gain results:

 python equity.py --loss_type equity --beta 0.5